KroeteTroete/binmodder/README.md

 # binmodder
-Script for replacing strings in the .bin files for Galaxy On Fire 2.
-Also uses a version of random-googletrans, gof2translate Made for the GOF2 Google Translate Mod
+Python program for replacing strings in the .bin files for Galaxy On Fire 2.
+Also uses a version of random-googletrans, gof2translate

+<b>Made for the GOF2 Google Translate Mod</b>

 <h2>Dependencies:</h2>
 gof2translate.py uses googletrans3.1.0a0 to prevent AttributeError: 'NoneType' object has no attribute 'group'